tjoyner/ofvioletsandlicorice/chapter12.md

 Daniel looked at Eta Beta, shrugging his shoulders as if wanting to say he was not quite sure if he knew him, and at the same time he grabbed the young man dressed in white saying, loudly: "He's here, it's Giulio!"

-For different reasons, Floriana, Nicole and Giulio were surprised by the vehemence of Daniel's statement, spoken with such force.
+For different reasons, Floriana, Nicole, and Giulio were surprised by the vehemence of Daniel's statement, spoken with such force.
 The only one who didn't seem surprised was Eta Beta who, prudently, went behind Giulio, almost wanting to prevent a possible escape.

-Giulio, after a first instant of surprise and embarrassment, looked at Nicole and tried to smile at her.
+Giulio, after an instant of surprise and embarrassment, looked at Nicole and tried to smile at her.

 "You're in Nice also...?" he mumbled.